ch0m5/Get_Hooked/Get Hooked/Game/README.md

 I also used the [Tiled Map Editor](https://www.mapeditor.org/) software, and the [SDL](https://www.libsdl.org/) and [pugixml](https://pugixml.org/) libraries.

-Get Hooked is a platformer game featuring great freedom of movement achieved specially by the hook tool that the player possesses and a great focus on the player's inertia.
-(Hook planned, not implemented yet!)
+Get Hooked is a platformer game showcasing two levels, basic UI, fluid character movement and controls, Save & Load at any point mid-game, and my first attempt at a deep heriarchy-based entity class system.

-Feel free to visit our Webpage: https://scotland-fury.github.io/Hook_Platformer/
+Feel free to visit our Webpage: https://ch0m5.github.io/Get_Hooked/

 ## Installation
 No previous installations is required to play the game, just download and execute the .exe file *Get Hooked* from releases.